Michael Long (footballer)

 Long played in dual Australian Football League (AFL) premierships with the Essendon Football Club, including a Norm Smith Medal for his 1993 grand final performance.
 As an activist, he is credited with being instrumental in the introduction of a racial vilification code in the AFL in 1995 and the inspiration behind "The Long Walk" commemorating the Stolen Generations, now a strong AFL tradition.
 In August 2023, Long began a 650 km walk between Melbourne and Canberra in support of the forthcoming Australian Indigenous Voice referendum.
 He completed the walk in 20 days and arrived in Canberra on 14 September 2023.

 Early life

 Michael Long was born on 1 October 1969 to mother Agnes and father Jack Long.
 Both were removed from their parents at a young age and taken to Melville Island, one of the Tiwi Islands.
 Jack's half Chinese and half English father fought unsuccessfully for custody of his son.
 Agnes was taken from Daly River near Darwin, and Jack was taken from Ti Tree near Alice Springs.
-Michael was raised on the Tiwi Islands.
+Michael grew up in a mixed community in Darwin as one of nine children was raised on the Tiwi Islands.